NathanABrooks/ResourceExchangeArena/README.md

 ### Academic Papers
 (Preprint)
 Brooks, N. A., Powers, S. T., & Borg, J. M. (2022).
-Promoting Social Behaviour in Reducing Peak Electricity Consumption Using Multi-Agent Systems. arXiv preprint arXiv:2211.10198. https://arxiv.org/abs/2211.10198
+Promoting Social Behaviour in Reducing Peak Electricity Consumption Using Multi-Agent Systems. arXiv preprint arXiv:2211.10198.<br/>
+https://arxiv.org/abs/2211.10198

 Brooks, N. A., Powers, S. T., & Borg, J. M. (2020, July).
 A mechanism to promote social behaviour in household load balancing.
 In Artificial Life Conference Proceedings 32 (pp. 95-103).
-One Rogers Street, Cambridge, MA 02142-1209, USA journals-info@ mit. edu: MIT Press. https://direct.mit.edu/isal/proceedings/isal2020/32/95/98493
+One Rogers Street, Cambridge, MA 02142-1209, USA journals-info@ mit. edu: MIT Press.<br/>
+https://direct.mit.edu/isal/proceedings/isal2020/32/95/98493

 ### Pseudocode
 ![Pseudocode](/pseudocode/pseudocode.png)

-A full description of the model can be found in our most recent paper.
+A full description of the model can be found in our most recent paper, please read this before attempting to use the model for your own research.